Laharah/deluge-uTorrentImport/README.md

 ### Changelog:
 #### v2.3:
 - Files skipped in uTorrent will not be downloaded by Deluge
+- Some bug fixes for unicode torrent file names

 #### v2.2.6:
 - Added an option for preserving the uTorrent added date